 via CardioSmart, American College of Cardiology

 ♥ ♥ ♥

-At a Canadian Cardiovascular Congress in Toronto last fall, researchers announced that women are still under-represented in heart research.
-Although 53% of heart disease patients are women, we make up only 25-34% of the subjects in most cardiac studies.
+At a Canadian Cardiovascular Congress in Toronto, researchers announced that women are still under-represented in heart research.
+Although 53% of heart disease patients are women, we make up only 25-30% of the subjects in most cardiac studies.

 ♥ And here’s how to make sense of medical research studies.

 ♥ November 2020: “Shared decision-making, a dialogue between patients and their care team that includes full disclosure of all testing and treatment options, discussion of the risks and benefits of those options and, importantly, engagement of the patient to express their own goals, is particularly relevant in the management of hypertrophic cardiomyopathy.”
 New guidelines on treating this heart condition from the American College of Cardiology.

 ♥ Awareness that heart disease is the leading cause of death among women declined from 2009 to 2019, particularly among Hispanic and non-Hispanic Black women and in younger women: a shocking report from the American Heart Association’s 2019 National Survey on women’s declining awareness of heart disease.